whusterj/whusterj.github.io/_posts/2024-02-18-modeling-war-room-battle-outcomes.md

 ---
 layout: post
-title: Exploring Battle Outcome Probabilities in War Room by Larry Harris
+title: Exploring Battle Outcome Probabilities in "War Room", the Board Game by Larry Harris
 date: 2024-02-18 12:00
 description: "Using Python to explore the probabilities of battle outcomes in War Room, a grand strategy board game similar to Axis and Allies."
 tags: programming python data-science